 According to activist Survivors Foundation that provides help for abused women in Guatemala, no plans exist to guarantee women’s safety.
 In a statement to reporters, Cruz said that more security agents are needed in areas considered extremely dangerous for women.
 The activist regretted that even though police and prosecutors nab the aggressors, the courts tend to free them with such substitute measures as letting them out on bail.
 Guatemala is second in the world in murders of women after Russia, which posts more than 10,000 crimes against women, according to the Human Rights Prosecutor’s Office.
-Source: Latin American Herald Tribune, who heads the
+Source:, who heads the

 Second in the world in murders of women.
 Jarring.
 Disheartening.
 I briefly touched upon this issue in an article I wrote for Revue Magazine.
 Las Gravileas is a school for low-income women that not only teaches women a wealth of technical skills and business skills, but one that also stresses the importance and value a women plays in her family and community.
 So, unlike traditional media where only the disappointing statistics are reported, I would like to point readers to a positive response.
 I would like to offer an opportunity for becoming a part of the solution.
 Read about Las Gravileas, and, if you dare, become a part of the solution by donating or, better yet, getting involved. ( for more information… if you dare.)

 A project where women serve their sisters…